 Workshops and Festivals

 Choralis regularly programs workshops, singing days, or festivals that are open to the community.
-One example is the “Come and Sing with Bob Chilcott” days we have sponsored several times in recent years and are sponsoring again on March 21, 2020.
-(Please see the Events page to register.)
-In these workshops, Mr. Chilcott leadssattendees in singing his newest and most popular compositions for Oxford University Press, and discussed his work as one of the most popular current composers of choral music in the world.
-In the 2015 “Come and Sing”, Mr. Chilcott was joined by British composers Cecilia McDowall and Francis Pott, and all participated in a “Composer Q&A” session as part of the day.
-In the 2016 “Come and Sing,” Mr. Chilcott and Maestra Kuhrmann also conducted a master class on conducting, with four developing conductors leading portions of the singing for the day.
-The upcoming 2020 “Come and Sing” will include a “Composer Q&A” with Mr. Chilcott and Mr. Pott.
+One example is the “Come and Sing with Bob Chilcott” days we have sponsored several times in recent years.
+In these workshops, Mr. Chilcott leads attendees in singing his newest and most popular compositions for Oxford University Press, and discusses his work as one of the most popular current composers of choral music in the world.
+Previous “Come and Sing” events have also featured a “Composer Q&A” session with Mr. Chilcott and British composers Cecelia McDowall and Francis Pott, and a master class on conducting.